visgl/loaders.gl/docs/api-reference/3d-tile-loaders/tile-3d-header.md

 Unloads the tile's content.

-### visibility(frameState, parentVisibilityPlaneMask) {
+### visibility(frameState, parentVisibilityPlaneMask)

 Determines whether the tile's bounding volume intersects the culling volume.

-@param {FrameState} frameState The frame state.
+- FrameState frameState The frame state.
-@param {Number} parentVisibilityPlaneMask The parent's plane mask to speed up the visibility check.
+- Number parentVisibilityPlaneMask The parent's plane mask to speed up the visibility check.

+Returns
-@returns {Number} A plane mask as described above in {@link CullingVolume#computeVisibilityWithPlaneMask}.
+{Number} A plane mask as described above in {@link CullingVolume#computeVisibilityWithPlaneMask}.

 ### contentVisibility(frameState)

 Assuming the tile's bounding volume intersects the culling volume, determines whether the tile's content's bounding volume intersects the culling volume.
-@param {FrameState} frameState The frame state.
+- FrameState frameState The frame state.

+Returns
-@returns {Intersect} The result of the intersection: the tile's content is completely outside, completely inside, or intersecting the culling volume.
+{Intersect} The result of the intersection: the tile's content is completely outside, completely inside, or intersecting the culling volume.

 ### distanceToTile(frameState) : Number

 Computes the (potentially approximate) distance from the closest point of the tile's bounding volume to the camera.
-@param {FrameState} frameState The frame state.
+- FrameState frameState The frame state.

+Returns
-@returns {Number} The distance, in meters, or zero if the camera is inside the bounding volume.
+{Number} The distance, in meters, or zero if the camera is inside the bounding volume.

 ### distanceToTileCenter(frameState)

 Computes the distance from the center of the tile's bounding volume to the camera.
-@param {FrameState} frameState The frame state.
+- FrameState frameState The frame state.

+Returns
-@returns {Number} The distance, in meters.
+{Number} The distance, in meters.

 ### insideViewerRequestVolume(frameState) : Boolean

 Checks if the camera is inside the viewer request volume.

-@param {FrameState} frameState The frame state.
+- FrameState frameState The frame state.

+Returns
-@returns {Boolean} Whether the camera is inside the volume.
+{Boolean} Whether the camera is inside the volume.

 ### createBoundingVolume(boundingVolumeHeader, transform, result) {

 Create a bounding volume from the tile's bounding volume header.

-@param {Object} boundingVolumeHeader The tile's bounding volume header.
+- Object boundingVolumeHeader The tile's bounding volume header.
-@param {Matrix4} transform The transform to apply to the bounding volume.
+- Matrix4 transform The transform to apply to the bounding volume.
-@param {TileBoundingVolume} [result] The object onto which to store the result.
+- TileBoundingVolume [result] The object onto which to store the result.

+Returns
-@returns {TileBoundingVolume} The modified result parameter or a new TileBoundingVolume instance if none was provided.
+{TileBoundingVolume} The modified result parameter or a new TileBoundingVolume instance if none was provided.

 ### updateTransform(parentTransform)